Emotional Health is important

 When this happens

-we have the choice of either letting that mood rule our day, bringing us down, or acknowledging that moods come and go, then undertaking actions that will help the mood pass.
+we have the choice of either letting that mood rule our day, bringing us down, or instead acknowledging that moods come and go, then undertaking actions that will help the mood pass.

 Another important reason for poor emotional health is a lack of self-awareness and self-compassion.